JPLMLIA/vercye_ops/docs/docs/Vercye/running.md

 Before starting, ensure you have:

-- Completed the [setup](../index.md#Setup) with all requirements
+- Completed the [setup](../index.md#Setup) and installed all requirements
 - [Generated LAI data](../LAI/running.md) for your region of interest
-- (Optional) Downloaded historical and current CHIRPS precipitation data.
+- (Optional) [Downloaded](metdata.md#chirps) historical and current CHIRPS precipitation data.
 Only if using CHIRPS precipitation.
-[Instructions](metdata.md#chirps)

 ## Setup Process